 Based on information provided by Broadridge and MFS, the Trustees reviewed the Fund's total return investment performance as well as the Broadridge performance universe over various time periods.
 The Trustees placed particular emphasis on the total return performance of the Fund's Initial Class shares in comparison to the performance of funds in its Broadridge performance universe over the five-year period ended December 31, 2022, which the Trustees believed was a long enough period to reflect differing market conditions.
-The total return performance of the Fund's Initial Class shares was in the 3rd quintile relative to the other funds in the universe for this five-year period (the 1st quintile being the best performers and the 5th quintile being the worst performers).
+The total return performance of the Fund's Initial Class shares was in the 4th quintile relative to the other funds in the universe for this five-year period (the 1st quintile being the best performers and the 5th quintile being the worst performers).
 The total return performance of the Fund's Initial Class shares was in the 2nd quintile for the one-year period and the 4th quintile for the three-year period ended December 31, 2022 relative to the Broadridge performance universe.
 Because of the passage of time, these performance results may differ from the performance results for more recent periods, including those shown elsewhere in this report.

 In the course of their deliberations, the Trustees took into account information provided by MFS in connection with the contract review meetings, as well as during investment review meetings conducted with portfolio management personnel during the course of the year regarding the Fund's performance.
+The Trustees noted that the total return performance (Class I shares) of the Fund's retail counterpart, Massachusetts Investors Trust, which has substantially similar investment strategies, was in the 2nd quintile relative to the other funds in its Broadridge performance universe for the five-year period ended December 31, 2022.
 After reviewing these and related factors, the Trustees concluded, within the context of their overall conclusions regarding the investment advisory agreement, that they were satisfied with MFS' responses and efforts relating to investment performance.